mitre/tmnt/docs/source/overview.rst

 What is TMNT?
 ~~~~~~~~~~~~~

-TMNT (Topic Modeling Neural Toolkit) implements a number of methods for
+The Topic Modeling Neural Toolkit (TMNT) provides implementations for
-training and applying neural network variational autoencoders (VAEs) to the problem of
+training and applying neural network variational autoencoders (VAEs) on text data in order to
-modeling latent topics in large documents collections.
-While various open source implementations
+model latent topics in large documents collections.
+The toolkit makes use of
-of some of the algorithms in these recent papers are available, TMNT strives to include
-the best variations across the literature within a software package that is quick to use and
-deploy for applications.
+a number of approaches outlined in recent papers as well as some novel additions.

 A few highlights include:

-* Use of von Mises Fisher hyperspherical latent distribution

-* Ability to initialize the first embedding layer using pre-trained word embeddings

 * Use of HPBandster for Bayesian hyperparameter optimization

-* Ability to perform Guided Topic modeling through a novel regularization term
+* Ability to perform Guided Topic Modeling by explicitly adding topic terms and the
+  use of a novel regularization method

+* Dynamic topic modeling (of topics over time) through the use of `covariates`

+* Multiple latent distributions, including the von Mises Fisher distribution

+* Ability to use pre-trained word embeddings in the encoder

+* Use of the ``PyLDAvis`` library to visualize learned topics

+* Runtime/inference API to allow for easy deployment of learned topic models

+* Experimental Transformer-based Sequence Variational Auto-Encoder